Generic Name: lidocaine (LYE-doe-kane)

 Mild redness, swelling, burning, blisters, bruising, irritation, change in skin color, or numbness at the application site.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest, jaw, or left arm pain, numbness of an arm or leg, or sudden, severe headache; confusion; dizziness or lightheadedness; fainting; fast, slow, or irregular heartbeat; feeling of being unusually warm, cold, or numb; mood or mental changes; nervousness; ringing in the ears or hearing changes; seizures; shallow or slow breathing; shortness of breath; tremors or twitching; unusual drowsiness; vision changes; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest, jaw, or left arm pain; confusion; dizziness or light-headedness; fainting; fast, slow, or irregular heartbeat; feeling of being unusually warm, cold, or numb; mood or mental changes; nervousness; numbness of an arm or leg; ringing in the ears or hearing changes; seizures; severe irritation, burning, or tingling at the patch site; shallow or slow breathing; shortness of breath; sudden, severe headache; tremors or twitching; unusual drowsiness; vision changes; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.